wavespectra/wavespectra/docs/quickstart.rst

 Reading spectra from files
 --------------------------

-Several methods are provided to read various file formats including spectral models like WW3, SWAN, WWM and observation instruments such as TRIAXYS and SPOTTER.
+Several methods are provided to read various file formats including spectral wave models like WW3, SWAN, WWM and observation instruments such as TRIAXYS and SPOTTER.

 .. ipython:: python